4forces/js4fun/README.md

 **3. Every/Some**

-Similar as `filter` for inputs, but output is just boolean T/F. `Some` returns `True` when at least 1 arr element returns `True`. `Every`
+Similar as `filter` for inputs, but output is just boolean T/F. `Some` returns `True` when at least 1 arr element returns `True`. `Every` returns `True` when all elements return `True`.

 Refer to `\03_04\Begin\*.js`

 **3. Reducing**

 `Reduce` reduces the arr down to a single value based on conditions the user gives it in the function.
-For eg. array values may be passed through a 'sum' condition and return a single value.
+For eg. array values may be passed through a 'sum' condition and return a single value (sum of all array values).

 ```javascript
 /* as opposed to the other functions above, the function